thedaydreamer/thedaydreamer.github.io/about.md

 profile: true
 ---

 About Me?
 Huh.
 I have made multiple attempt to update this page.
 Everytime during such session, I stop tapping the keyboard after a few minutes, lean back on my chair and get drowned in the deep ocean of existensial questions.
-And it always end up with lighting a cigratte and pointless gazing at sky in the balcony.
+And it always end up with lighting a cigratte and pointless gazing at the horizon in the balcony.

 So anyways, this time I thought I would just stick to just worldly common facts with which most people identify themselves.